supermari0/WizardKeys/README.md

 WizardKeys v0.1
 By Mario Villaplana

+This project has not been worked on in many years.

 HOW TO COMPILE AND RUN:

 Type the following commands in terminal while in the folder holding WizardKeys: